4n4ny4/Leo/README.md

 # LeoLLM
-Finetuned a LLM using the Gradient API to create an AI workout coaching assistant (Leo) to generate customized workouts and guide users.
+Finetuned a LLM using the Gradient API to create an AI workout coaching assistant (Leo) to generate customized workouts and guide users to reach their fitness goals.